mattdlong/groove-lucky-draw/README.md

 # For jsonbin.io storage:
 # Note: Escape $ signs with \ in the API key
 # Example: VITE_JSONBIN_API_KEY=\$2a\$10\$syjjYBWFQ96TCq.T6QeCYOMr7jso38OFeV8jmORwAEqsZPlpZDPlS

+# Git commit hash will be automatically added/updated when running npm run dev or npm run build
 ```

 4. Start the development server: